Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

-Given both the right and left eigenstates, we can then construct the spin components of the bi-orthogonal $\mathbf{S}_\pm^{LR}$ which we use to find the bi-orthogonal QGT, $Q_{\pm,\mu\nu}^{NH}$.
-Similarly to the right-right version (see Eqs.~(\ref{eq: S_RR})), the spin components are:
+Given both the right and left eigenstates, we can then construct the spin components of the biorthogonal $\mathbf{S}_\pm^{LR}$ which we use to \red{construct the LR} QGT, $Q_{\pm,\mu\nu}^{LR}$.
+Similarly to the RR version [see Eqs.~(\ref{eq: S_RR})], the pseudospin components are

-following the bi-orthogonal formalism in Refs. \cite{brody2014,liu2019}.
-Note that the components of $\mathbf{S}_\pm^{LR}$ are complex-valued, but they can be constructed from the real-valued components of $\mathbf{S}_\pm^{RR}$ using Eqs.~(\ref{eq: L psi}) and~(\ref{eq: BO S}).
+where $j=\{x,y,z\}$, following the biorthogonal formalism in Refs. \cite{brody2014,brody2013,gardas2016,ju2019,mostafazadeh2007,liu2019}.
+Note that the components of $\mathbf{S}_\pm^{LR}$ are complex-valued, but they are constructed here from the real-valued components of $\mathbf{S}_\pm^{R}$ using Eqs.~(\ref{eq: L psi}) and~(\ref{eq: BO S}). \red{The general forms of the $\mathbf{S}^R$ and $\mathbf{S}^{LR}$ for any two-band non-Hermitian Hamiltonian, Eq.~(\ref{eq: general h}), are presented in the Supplemental Document.}

 Explicitly, the components of $\mathbf{S}^{LR}_\pm$ can be written in terms of the measured real-valued pseudospin angles $\phi_\pm^R$ and $\theta_\pm^R$ as